 Chili and I go waaaaay back.
 When my husband and I lived in Montana, I entered a chili cookoff.
-I came in third out of four entries, which did not leave me best pleased.
-I wrote a food column for the local newspaper, for Pete’s sakes.
+My chili came in third out of four entries, which did not leave me best pleased.
+I was a food columnist for the local newspaper, for Pete’s sakes.
 I could not be coming in second to last in any cookoff.
 So I perfected my recipe, and the result is this Blue Ribbon Chili.

 Blue Ribbon Chili